curiouslearning/RaspberryPi-Server/readme.txt

   raspberry pi if you want files to be moved to that usb

-- Directories used by tests must be empty when tests are run
+- Directories used by tests must be empty when tests are run USB must be plugged into pi when running file_mover tests

 - Run .sh scripts with ./ if in directory or path to script NOT with sh